Point Richmond, Richmond, California: Waterfront

 Further along lies Brickyard Cove and the Richmond Yacht Club, one of many marinas in the city.
 There are condominiums and brand new luxury tract homes terraced into the hills as well as homes built over the water on piles along two spits.

 Point Richmond's shoreline was the location of a 20 ft beached gray whale calf in May 2007, the source of considerable odor in the area.
 After a delay in obtaining permits and disputes over who would pay, the carcass was towed out to sea.

 One of the last remaining portions of the channel and marshlands that once separated the island of Point Richmond with the mainland is the Herman Slough Creek in the north end of the neighborhood along with the Santa Rita Channel where the marinas are now located.

 Transportation

-It is served by AC Transit line 72M, which begins in Jack London Square and terminates in Point Richmond, and by Golden Gate Transit's commuter route 42 and express route 40 to San Rafael Transit Center in Marin County.
+It is served by AC Transit line 72M, which begins in Jack London Square and terminates in Point Richmond, and by Golden Gate Transit's route 580 to San Rafael Transit Center in Marin County.
 There was previously shuttle service on line 374 to the Richmond Ferry Terminal until it ceased operations in 2001.
 In addition to express transbay bus service to the San Francisco Transbay Terminal along route LD, there was also service directly to El Cerrito del Norte BART from Point Richmond and Brickyard Cove on line 79, but these routes were removed due to funding cuts.